 Ultimately, emotions cannot be eliminated from trading, but they can be controlled with enough practice.
 Having a clear trading plan will help you accomplish this as you will become more disciplined over time.

 With this, it is important to have realistic expectations about what you can achieve.
 You cannot achieve a monthly return of 50% without taking excessive risks and the risk of blowing up your account is significant.
-Having more realistic goals - such as achieving a return of e.g. 3% per month - will help you in keeping your emotions under control.
+Having more realistic goals - such as achieving a return of e.g. 3% per month - will help you keep your emotions under control.

 Furthermore, you should not limit yourself to only one market.
-If you are using a trend strategy but the forex market has been in a stubborn consolidation phase that just won't end, it might be time to look at other asset classes such as shares, commodities, or indices.
+If you are using a trend strategy but the forex market has been in a stubborn consolidation phase that just won't end, it might be time to look at other asset classes such as shares, cryptocurrencies, commodities, or indices.

 Let's look at an example to see how you can effectively manage risk while trading the forex markets.